-Digital version of quarterly print magazine bringing you a distinct look at fashion, art, and music and putting them in perspective with other cultural mediums through photography, writing, interviews, editorials, and video.
+Digital version of quarterly print magazine bringing you a distinct look at fashion, art, lifestyle, music, and design and putting them in perspective with other cultural mediums through photography, writing, interviews, editorials, and video.

 What was the concept behind your concept?